How about: Algarve Intro > Which resort town? > Algarve sights & activities > 1 week tour > Albufeira

 Where to Stay and Have a Holiday in the Algarve?

-Click here for an overview of the AClick here for an introduction to the Algarve
+Click here for an introduction to the Algarve

 The Algarve is the beautiful coastline of southern Portugal, which comprises of golden beaches, stunning scenery and picturesque fishing towns.
 The resort towns of the Algarve are varied, ranging from modern and bustling through to calm and traditional, making the region a fantastic holiday destination for families, young couples or those seeking a cultural experience.
-This guide will identify the best resort towns for your style of holiday.
+This guide will summarise the major towns and help identify the best resort towns for your holiday.

 Summary of the Algarve for Different Types of Holidays